IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

   , ...
 }
 ```
-Many more configuration options e.g. for different backends will be added.
+Many more configuration options e.g. for different transformers and traceOuts and will be added.

 ### Documentation